GSA/auctions_api/basics.md

 ##### Coming soon!

-This is the GSA Aucitons first API.
+This is the GSA Auctions first API.
 More APIs may come in near future.

 <body id="basics"></body>